 - Increase your chances of seeing wildlife by refraining from making loud noises.

 - For safety and greater enjoyment, we require that adult sponsors supervise visiting youth groups.
 At least one adult chaperone per 10 children is required.

-- Professional Photography requires a one time rate of $125, or a yearly rate of $150 that comes with a Magnolia Membership.
+- Professional Photography requires a one-time fee of $125, or a yearly rate of $150 that comes with a Magnolia Membership.

-- Family – non professional photography requires a one time rate of $25.
+- Non-professional/posed photography requires a one-time fee of $25.

 Please note: Professional equipment such as lighting kits and props are not permitted under the $25 fee.